 - DFWA to provide a mechanism, which allows fishers to record interactions with protected and/or listed species.
 DFWA will implement an education program to ensure that industry has the capacity to make these reports at an appropriate level of accuracy.

-- DFWA to analyse existing information and observer data and develop a predictive model to identify the levels of coverage required to determine, for management purposes, the nature and level of protected species interactions within the fishery.
-DFWA will, in consultation with DEH, implement a program consistent with the levels of coverage identified.
+- DFWA to analyse existing information and observer data and develop a predictive model to identify the levels of coverage required to determine, for management purposes, the nature and level of protected species interactions within the Fisheries.
+DFWA will, in consultation with DEW, implement a program consistent with the levels of coverage identified.

 - Where interactions with protected species are identified as occurring, DFWA will initiate a management response within 3 months to mitigate the risk of further interactions.